kcentric/deep_nlp_on_sf_literature/README.md

         Returns the "cleaned" text finally.
 Capable of nuances depending on inputs."""
     ```
      Note that we have a `working_on_stories` parameter that defaults to `True`.
 The reason I made my cleaning methods so versatile and customized is that for domain-specific datasets, merely removing "a, an, the" etc. **is not sufficient**.
 For example, the words "said," "replied," "asked" might be just as common in a story-corpus as the article "and".
 (I have not statistically modeled this.
 Feel free to drop me a comment about whether this is true 🙂)
-  - Besides cleaning, CorpusProcessor's `initial_prep` also [lemmatizes](https://builtin.com/machine-learning/lemmatization) the text, and then creates a representation of the whole corpus as a (humongous) list of words, as a list of sentences, and as a list of cleaned sentences.
+  - Besides cleaning, CorpusProcessor's `initial_prep` also [lemmatizes](https://builtin.com/machine-learning/lemmatization) the text, then generates representations of the corpus as a (humongous) list of words, as a list of sentences, and as a list of cleaned sentences.

     ```python
     self.text_as_a_wordlist = list(itertools.chain.from_iterable(list_of_lists))  # Now we can easily use this wordlist